Systems Audit

 Choose the full audit when the issue crosses more than one tool or team: lead capture, CRM, booking, payment, access, follow-up, reporting, Shopify tracking, or AI workflow handoffs.
 Use a smaller service page when the problem is already narrow, the affected platform is clear, and implementation can start without mapping the wider journey.

-Why not rebuild the workflow first?
+Why not rebuild the automation first?

 What happens after I book the audit call?